Kitchen units, doors and worktops

 Most people choose laminate covered chipboard or MDF units.

-These are the cheapest units and many of the kitchens from big-name brands, such as B&Q, Ikea and Hombease, offer units in these materials.
-You choose plain matte or gloss laminate finishes, or you could choose laminate with an effect, such as wood.
-For the most part, you won't see it though, except for when you open your cupboard.
+These are the cheapest units and many of the kitchens from big-name brands, such as B&Q, Ikea and Homebase, offer units in these materials.
+Choose between plain matte or gloss laminate finishes, or opt for laminate with an effect, such as wood.
+Remember that you won't see the carcass of your units very much, so this is an area you can save on.
+Many people opt for cheaper units accessorised with more high quality doors and fronts.

-In some instances, cheaper units are cut with a less accurately, which can lead to poor and misaligned assembly.
+In some instances, cheaper units are cut less accurately, which can lead to poor, misaligned assembly.
 However, as long as units are fitted properly and the correct shelf fixings are used, then they should be sturdy and take the weight on their shelves.

 It's worth taking a look at our kitchen installation page to see ratings for kitchen installers from different brands - the top got 84% while the bottom just 56%.